zacbrannelly/go-js/README.md

-# Toy JavaScript Runtime
+# Toy JavaScript Engine

-A toy JavaScript runtime written in Go.
+A toy JavaScript engine written in Go.
 This project is a learning exercise to both learn Go and better understand how JavaScript works under the hood.

 ## Current Status